It looks like you're using IE11...

 This browser offers limited functionality on our website.
 We recommend you use the latest version of Chrome, Safari, Edge and Firefox.

 Our Vacant to Vibrant scheme aims to reduce vacancy, address dereliction and support local independent businesses in Belfast.
-The city centre scheme and citywide scheme are currently closed to applications.

 We approved 48 applicants for a Vacant to Vibrant grant in Belfast city centre.
-This has created 139 direct employment opportunities, with a further 34 indirect employment opportunities across the supply chain, and reanimated 23 historical buildings or buildings of interest.
+This funding created 139 direct employment opportunities, with a further 34 indirect employment opportunities across the supply chain, and reanimated 23 historical buildings or buildings of interest.

 There were successful applications by: